 Whether it’s simply placing CBD oil under your tongue, adding CBD oil to your morning smoothie, or vaping CBD oil, there’s an option out there that will work for you.

-Ways to consume CBD oil include:
+Ways to consume CBD oil for arthritis will include:

 - Sublingual application